How To Make Money Work For You

 • Real Estate

-However, when it comes to real estate investments, maintenance costs are the major hurdle you’ll have to cross.
+However, maintenance costs are the major hurdle you’ll have to cross when it comes to real estate investments.

 6. Automatic Savings or Bill-Pay

 An autopay or an automatic payment system is a great option to avoid missing bill payment deadlines.
-What this technology does is automatically deduct funds from your credit card or bank account to meet a specific payment.
+This technology automatically deducts funds from your credit card or bank account to meet a specific payment.

 You won’t have to worry about the pressure of juggling repayments once it’s all set up.
 Your only concern would be to ensure you have enough funds in your account deductible.

-Since 35% of your overall FICO score depends on your history of paying bills on time, utilizing an autopay system would be beneficial towards building your credit score.
+Since 35% of your overall FICO score depends on your history of paying bills on time, utilizing an autopay system would be beneficial for building your credit score.

-Another advantage of using autopay systems is that contributions to savings accounts or retirement accounts can be automated.
-This takes away the thinking process of whether to make the payment or not allowing you to commit without having to exercise much willpower.
+Another advantage of autopay systems is that contributions to savings or retirement accounts can be automated.
+This takes away the thinking process of whether to make the payment, allowing you to commit without exercising much willpower.

 7. Get Rewarded for Spending